Skip to content

 This is a translation.
 View original (Deutsch)

-1. Tool ≠ Access.
+A BR24 article discusses our Bamberg AI guidelines for teaching.
+It also quotes a user: “You would have to … raise the standards so that the effort in post-processing is also evaluated.” – Good impulse – but I think this is too short-sighted.
+Tool ≠ Access.
 Today o3 is the best tool – tomorrow maybe Gemini ULTRA.
 Several times per semester a new “calculator model” comes to market and whoever switches potentially has to work less and gets a better grade.
-Most educators cannot keep up with this development (not because they don’t want to, but because this topic competes with content-related topics and human supervision for limited time).
+Most educators cannot keep up with this development (not because they don’t want to, but because this …

 Apps are written by students today